 A will that is not legally valid can be challenged in court.
 To be considered valid, the will must follow certain laws:

 Forged and fraudulent wills are also not valid.
-Holographic wills, which are handwritten and may not contain all the necessary legal formalities, may be considered valid if the probate judge approves, but they are more vulnerable to contest.
+Holographic wills, which are handwritten and may not contain all the necessary legal formalities, may be considered valid in some states if the probate judge approves, but they are more vulnerable to contest.

-When the testator modifies the will, the modification — the codicil — automatically revokes all previous versions of the will.
+When the testator modifies the will, the modified will often revokes all previous versions of the will.
 Only the most recent version of the will is valid as long as it has been properly created.